 When importing from a URL, all images must be hosted on a public server, and all links should be set as absolute paths that point directly to that public server.
-You can also use the File Manager in your MailChimp account to host your images and insert image URLs into your website’s HTML code.
+You can also use the Content Manager in your MailChimp account to host your images and insert image URLs into your website's HTML code.

 After you import your URL, campaign changes or edits will need to be made in the HTML code of the webpage you imported.
 Updates to the content hosted on the URL will be included in the final email.

 Import from a URL